riceyy-s/Animation-Creator/README.md

 WARNING!!
-This is a reupload of Animation Creator by @MrCrayFish, nothing in this repository is mine (riceyy-s)
+This is a reupload of Animation Creator by @MrCrayFish, nothing in this repository is mine (raishiii)